 A little pricey.
 Some dislike the deep cavity.

-A few buyers report the heads breaking off.
+Scattered reports of the heads breaking off.

 Wide sole, enhanced offset, and thick topline add confidence for high-handicap players.
 AI-designed face cup delivers greater ball speed and consistency.
 Up to 49g of tungsten weighting precisely positioned to improve launch conditions.